Alternating sign matrices with reflective symmetry and plane partitions: $n+3$ pairs of equivalent statistics and a Cauchy-type identity: Main results

 \section{Main results}

-A monotone triangle is a triangular array of integers of the following form
+A \emph{monotone triangle} is a triangular array of integers of the following form

-with weak increase along $\nearrow$- and $\searrow$-diagonals, and strict increase along rows, i.e., $m_{i+1,j} \le m_{i,j} \le m_{i+1,j+1}$ and $m_{i,j} < m_{i,j+1}$.
-There is the following simple bijection between monotone triangles with bottom row $1,2,\ldots,n$ and $n \times n$ ASMs: Let $A=(a_{i,j})_{1 \le i,j \le n}$ be an $n \times n$ ASM and consider the matrix obtained by adding to each entry all the entries that are in the same column above, i.e., $S=(\sum\limits_{i'=1}^{i} a_{i',j})_{1 \le i, j \le n}$.
+with weak increase along $\nearrow$- and $\searrow$-diagonals, and strict increase along rows, that is, $m_{i+1,j} \le m_{i,j} \le m_{i+1,j+1}$ and $m_{i,j} < m_{i,j+1}$.
+There is the following simple bijection between monotone triangles with bottom row $1,2,\ldots,n$ and $n \times n$ ASMs: Let $A=(a_{i,j})_{1 \le i,j \le n}$ be an $n \times n$ ASM and consider the matrix obtained by adding to each entry all the entries that are in the same column above, that is, $S=(\sum_{i'=1}^{i} a_{i',j})_{1 \le i, j \le n}$.
 It is not hard to see that this always results in a $\{0,1\}$-matrix with $i$ occurrences of $1$'s in the $i$-th row.
 The corresponding {monotone triangle} is obtained by recording row by row the columns of the $1$'s in $S$ in $n$ centered rows.
 To give an example, we apply this to the following matrix, which is obtained from the matrix in the introduction by rotating.
 (Note that the matrix in the introduction exhibits a vertical symmetry.)

 An observation that will be useful later is the following: By rotating and considering only the top $n$ rows of the monotone triangles (which take care of the ``fundamental domain''), $(2n+1) \times (2n+1)$ VSASMs correspond to monotone triangles with bottom row $2,4,6,\ldots,2n$, or, equivalently, when subtracting $2$ from each entry, with bottom row $0,2,\ldots,2n-2$.
-In order to see this, it is crucial to observe that the central column of a VSASM is always $(1,-1,1,-1,\ldots,-1,1)^T$.
+In order to see this, it is crucial to observe that the central column of a VSASM is always $(1,-1,1,-1,\ldots,-1,1)^T$, which is not very difficult.